Updated: Oct 22, 2020

 "Do you know what is most frequently found in the stomach during autopsy?
-Undigested coffee with milk,"says Henri Chenot* in his interview for the Russian publication Style RBC.
+Undigested coffee with milk,"says Dr. Henri Chenot* in his interview for the Russian publication Style RBC.

 Most of us were brought up in the tradition of drinking milk and consuming dairy products, believing that dairy is necessary for strong health.
 This was so deeply embedded into our brains that even despite much scientific evidence showing that dairy can negatively affect our health, it has preserved its positive image in many people's minds.